Petersberg Citadel: Defense Barracks (Defensionkaserne)

 was used by the military.
-The Defense Barracks was used to accommodate a police school, the Kasernierte Volkspolizei (a precursor to the Nationale Volksarmee - NVA), and after 1956 newly formed NVA.
+The Defense Barracks was used to accommodate a police school, the Kasernierte Volkspolizei (a precursor to the Nationale Volksarmee – NVA), and after 1956 newly formed NVA.
 After 1963 the citadel became the property of the city of Erfurt and the Defense Barracks were used for storage.
 It has been vacant since 2000 and there is on going discussion about how it will ultimately be restored and used.

 Barracks A (Kaserne A)

 Barracks A was built in 1675.
-The 94 meter long building is a terrace of four houses with separate entrances and a central portal providing access to a back courtyard.
+The 94-meter-long building is a terrace of four houses with separate entrances and a central portal providing access to a back courtyard.
 It was used as a barracks until the end of World War I in 1918.
 After that it was used for civilian housing.
 From 1935 to 1945 it housed the Wehrbezirkskommando (District military command headquarters).
 From 1945 it was an old people's home.
-The building was restored between 2000-2001 and it now houses a mixture of private apartments and offices.
+The building was restored between 2000 and 2001, and it now houses a mixture of private apartments and offices.